What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Results

-Another big theme users discuss is to get confidence in the recommendations and make sure they are reliable.
-As P290 shares, \emph{"I want to get reliable recommendations of movies that I wouldn't have come across otherwise."}.
-One step further, many users also mention what other properties they relate to building trust with the recommender, like P46 says about accuracy, \emph{"I want the recommender to be adapted to my tastes so I can have a big level of confidence that I will enjoy the movies listed."}.
-Some users like P275 claim their trust is built upon serendipity, \emph{"I would even go as far to say I "trust" or enjoy MovieLens specifically because I can't tell where the recommendation came from.
-I think when it's traceable that's what feels fake or mechanical. "}.
-Nevertheless, some people insist on putting their confidence more on real humans, rather than AI-powered algorithms, like P79 points out, \emph{"I use a recommender only as a second or third source.
-Reading and word of mouth are primary, and the recommender can effectively move things on an informal list of things to watch relative to their position based on the first couple of sources."}.
+\textit{\textbf{Trust builder.}}\quad Another big theme users discuss is to gain well-grounded recommendations (N=21).
+As P290 shares, \emph{"I want to get reliable recommendations of movies that I wouldn't have come across otherwise."} One step further, many users also mention other properties they relate to building trust with the recommender, such as accuracy (N=10), \emph{"I want the recommender to be adapted to my tastes so I can have a big level of confidence that I will enjoy the movies listed (P46)"}.
+P275 claim that their trust is built upon serendipity, \emph{"I would even go as far to say I 'trust' or enjoy MovieLens specifically because I can't tell where the recommendation came from.
+I think when it's traceable that's what feels fake or mechanical. "} Nevertheless, some people insist on putting their confidence more on real humans, rather than AI-powered algorithms (N=3), like P79 points out, \emph{"I use a recommender only as a second or third source.
+Reading and word of mouth are primary, and the recommender can effectively move things on an informal list of things to watch relative to their position based on the first couple of sources."}